What to plant in June

 Stop cutting asparagus in mid to late June.
 This allows plants to gather strength in order to give a good crop next year.
 Help the process by giving the beds a hoe to remove weeds, feed with blood fish and bone and mulch with some organic matter.

-Tomatoes – with luck young plants will still be on sale - can be potted on as their roots become visible at the bottom of the pot.
+Tomatoes – with luck young plants will still be on sale, if you haven't grown your own from seed - can be potted on as their roots become visible at the bottom of the pot.

 Find out more about growing tomatoes here